-These Balboa Island-style chocolate covered frozen bananas are healthy, fun, and incredibly easy to make.
-And the 2-ingredient magic shell chocolate dip is a game-changer.
-Oh, so are the Oreos.
+These chocolate covered frozen bananas are healthy, fun, and incredibly easy to make.
+And the 2-ingredient magic shell chocolate dip for these amazing chocolate dipped bananas is a game-changer.

 This was a good summer.
 A very, very good summer.
 I took some much needed time and visited my family in SoCal.
 I know I did things there, but mostly I remember playing “Ring Around the Rosie” with my 17-month old niece until I saw cartoon birds flying in circles ‘round the circumference of my head.
 So.
 Much.
 Circle.